Ivan-Popov-94/Tools-for-maintain-MCNP-files-with-Sublime-Text-3/README.md

 and improved)
   Syntax does't yet include all key words from MCNP.

-## comment1 and comment2 SUBLIME-MACRO files
+## comment1 and comment2 sublime-macro files
   Macros for comment line with 'c' letter and uncomment line respectively.
   For set hotkeys Ctrl+Shift+C and Ctrl+Shift+X add following content to Preferences --> Key Bindings --> right (User) tab.
   ```